 To keep it uncontaminated by dust

 It is easy to see why Shen Xiu has become the main teacher at the monastery under Hung Jen.
-He beautifully and poetically expresses the main preoccupations of a monk: the need for discipline and unrelenting effort to control and purify the mind by maintaining mental states that are calm and positive, and focused and undistracted.
-There is poetry in his expression.
+He beautifully and poetically expresses the main preoccupations of a monk: the need for discipline and unrelenting effort to control and purify the mind by maintaining mental states that are calm, positive, focused and undistracted.
+There is a satisfying poetry in his expression.
 From a certain point of view, the body is indeed like the Bodhi Tree, the place of the Buddha’s enlightenment.
 And the mirror is a wonderful metaphor for the mind.
-We sense that he half remembers a teaching in which Hung Jen was pointing to the nature the mind using the metaphorical image of a mirror.
-He is trying to grasp the meaning of what he has heard, but cannot quite capture it.
+We sense that he half-remembers a teaching in which Hung Jen was pointing to the nature the mind using the metaphorical image of a mirror.
+It is as if he is trying to grasp the meaning of what he has heard, but cannot quite capture it.

 Full Marks for Effort

-We can imagine that Hung Jen, the abbot and Patriarch, who has be waiting for four days for Shen Xiu’s gatha, has a very clear intuitive sense of what Shen Xiu has been going through.
+We can imagine that Hung Jen, the abbot and Patriarch, who has been waiting for four days for Shen Xiu’s gatha, has a very clear intuitive sense of what Shen Xiu has been going through.
 When he discovers the gatha on the wall the next day he almost certainly knows immediately who the author is, and can see that it does not express an understanding of the ultimate nature of mind, but it seems that his response gives no indication of disappointment whatsoever.
-He cancels the plan for the mural painting, which was to have been of beautiful inspiring scenes from one of the great Mahayana sutras, and praises the verse very highly.
+He cancels the plan for the mural painting, which was to have been of a beautiful inspiring scene from one of the great Mahayana sutras, and praises the verse very highly.
 He makes it known that it contains very important truths about living a good life and purifying karma.
 Far from expressing disappointment, he states that anyone practicing this teaching will be saved from the misery of being born in ‘the evil realms of existence’.
-(As I will be discussing later in this book, there are in Buddhist cosmology six possible realms, or places of rebirth, four of which are regarded as very unfortunate.)
+(There are, in Buddhist cosmology six possible realms, or places of rebirth, four of which are regarded as particularly unfortunate – Asura realm, the Preta Realm, the Hell Realms, and the Animal Realm.)
 He invites all of his monks to give honour to the gatha by burning incense in front of it, by learning it, reciting it, and putting the principles it contains into practice.

 The Meeting of Abbot and Senior Monk